deelaka-gudz/mark_orders_shipped_routine_stage2_automation/README.md

 Runs launched from the dashboard force `AUTOMATION_HEADLESS=true`, so Playwright runs without opening the browser window even if `.env` has `HEADLESS=false`.

 The dashboard still respects the upload pause.
-It only generates `downloads/tracking_upload_template.txt`; it does not upload to Rithum/ChannelAdvisor or FTP.
+It generates the tracking upload handoff in `downloads/` and copies it to `M:\Final Automations\Mark Orders Shipped\Output Files\`; it does not upload to Rithum/ChannelAdvisor or FTP.

 ## Exposing the Dashboard Publicly with ngrok